Skip to main content

 • Alejandro Staroselski, Senior Manager, Director of Internal Audit, Prudential Financial

-• Mike McGrath, Partner, Dechert LLP
+• Michael McGrath, Partner, Dechert LLP (Moderator)

 Compliance 101